-Through living abroad in six countries from a young age, my most powerful memories are from the family vacations we took.
-Together, my family experienced many diverse cultures and made new friends, opening our hearts and minds to those we met, and with each other.
-These travel experiences forged a deep bond among my family members and instilled values that may have been hard to learn otherwise.
+A cultural anthropologist at heart, I founded Global Family Travels with the mission to “Learn, Serve and Immerse,” using travel as a means to build cultural bridges and to foster global citizens.
+Through living abroad in six countries from a young age, my most powerful memories come from the family vacations we took.
+Together with my parents and two brothers, we experienced many diverse cultures and made new friends, opening our hearts and minds to those we met.
+These travel encounters forged a deep bond among my family members and instilled values that may have been hard to learn otherwise.

 More About Jennifer

 Jennifer graduated from High School in Vienna, Austria and received her B.S. in Anthropology and International Political Science from Bates College in Maine, and a M.S. degree in Agricultural Economics from Purdue University.
 Prior to founding Global Family Travels, she spent her career in international development, trade and finance, traveling extensively for work in Asia, Europe and the Middle East.
 Jennifer is the mother of two children, and designs Global Family Travels’ tours with immersive activities for kids of all ages in mind.

 Photography – Using my Passion to Connect and tell Powerful Stories

 Since the age of 15, I have been passionate about photography!
 In addition to taking photos to capture fun, memorable times with family and friends, the camera has been a way to capture life-changing experiences that helps me remember what an amazing and magical world we live in.